vic-ma/howtodismantle.github.io/_posts/2023-08-29-Dismantle-Matomo-Reporting-API-with-XML-processing.md

   - name: MatomoBoard.pbmx (API Token is removed)
     url: /assets/2023-08-29/MatomoBoard.pbmx
 ---
-Beside Google Analytics, Matomo is the gold standard when it comes to tracking and analyzing visitosr on a website.
+Beside Google Analytics, Matomo is the gold standard when it comes to tracking and analyzing visitors on a website.
 This article covers a short introduction on the Matomo Reporting API which allows to access the analytics data through different layers of aggregation.
 The best way to access these data is by using the XML data source in Peakboard.
-So we will covers some basics around this as well.
+So we will cover some basics around this as well.

 ## Matomo backend

 For the API calls we will need an API token.
-You need to be an Matomo administrator to issue one.
+You need to be a Matomo administrator to issue one.
 In the Matomo backend just goto to Administration -> Personal -> Security and scroll down ot the bottom of the page.
 Here you can issue a new token just by providing a small description.
 Store the token somewhere for later use.

 ![image](/assets/2023-08-29/010.png)